Krystal Thomas

-Krystal Thomas (born June 10, 1989) is a former American professional basketball player in the Women's National Basketball Association (WNBA).
+Krystal Thomas (born June 10, 1989) is an American former professional basketball player in the Women's National Basketball Association (WNBA).

 USA Basketball

 Thomas was selected as a member of the USA Women's U19 team which won the gold medal at the FIBA U19 World Championship in Bratislava, Slovakia.
 The event was held in July and August 2007, when the USA team defeated Sweden to win the championship.
 She averaged 7.8 points per game.